 On July 31,1996, the New York State Education Department registered the Pace University-Lenox Hill Hospital Physician Assistant Program.
-The Commission on Higher Education Middle States Association of Colleges and Secondary Schools accredits Pace University.
-The most recent reaccreditation was awarded in 2014.
-Pace's clinical affiliate, Lenox Hill Hospital was awarded three-year accreditation by the Joint Commission following its most recent survey in February of 2017.
-The residency programs offered by Lenox Hill Hospital are accredited by their respective agencies.
+The Commission on Higher Education Middle States Association of Colleges and Secondary Schools accredits Pace University The residency programs offered by Lenox Hill Hospital are accredited by their respective agencies.